Marina Markot, PhD, Director

 Students who wish to study abroad should start by researching program opportunities at the GEO website or by attending an information session or walk-in advising hours.
 Students refine their search by working with GEO advisors who provide the final planning assistance.
 Schedules for information sessions and walk-in advising hours are available on the GEO website and in the GEO office.
 After choosing a program, students should also consult with their departmental or college advisors.
 International students should also consult with the Office of Global Services (OGS) to determine if an updated I-20 for reentry may be needed.
 Note that study abroad in a student’s final semester may result in a delay in graduation due to calendar discrepancies across institutions.

 Types of Programs

 - Academic Term Abroad.
 Northeastern offers a rich array of study-abroad programs during semester and summer terms.
 Students join a partner institution for a semester or summer, where they attend classes, participate in student activities, and organize their extracurricular schedules just as they do on campus at Northeastern.
-Some examples include University of Sydney in Sydney, Australia; Technion: Israel Institute of Technology in Haifa, Israel; University of Montevideo in Montevideo, Uruguay; London School of Economics in England, U.K.; and Meiji University in Tokyo, Japan.
+Some examples include University of Sydney in Sydney, Australia; Technion: Israel Institute of Technology in Haifa, Israel; University of Montevideo in Montevideo, Uruguay; London School of Economics in England, U.K.; and the University of Tokyo, Japan.